rainUee/url-shortener/README.md

 - API rate limiting to prevent abuse
 - Input validation to prevent malicious URLs
 - DynamoDB encryption at rest
-- HTTPS for all communications

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments